VorteX-co/VAUV/Software/vortex_ws/src/README.md

-All the ROS packages should be created in this fo;der
+All the ROS packages should be created in this folder